Skip to main content

 Red-teaming is explicitly required for systemic risk models.
 This goes beyond standard quality assurance testing.
 Red-teaming involves adversarial testing designed to probe the model's safety guardrails, identify potential failure modes, and assess the model's resilience to deliberate misuse.

-The AI Office may issue specific guidance on red-teaming methodologies, and providers should be prepared to demonstrate that their red-teaming processes are thorough, well-documented, and conducted by personnel or teams with appropriate expertise.
+The AI Office may issue specific guidance on red-teaming methodologies, and providers should be prepared to demonstrate that their red-teaming processes are thorough, well-documented, and run by people with real expertise.

 Cybersecurity Requirements